0xbenc/bash-zoo/README.md

 > All installers live in `installers/<os>/<script>.sh` and match the script names one-to-one.

-### pass-browse
+### passage

-`pass-browse` is an interactive browser for your GNU Pass store.
+`passage` is an interactive browser for your GNU Pass store.
 It lists entries with fuzzy search, supports favorites (pins) and MRU ordering, and lets you:

 - Copy the password (first line) directly.
 - Reveal the password on screen until you clear it (also copies to clipboard).
-- Copy or reveal any `key: value` field from the entry body.
 - Toggle pin on an entry; pinned entries sort first.

 Notes